How to Generate and Scan vCard QR Codes with JavaScript

 Please note that a QR code can only contain about 2 KBs of data.
 If you need to transfer more data, you can try the animated QR codes approach.

-Scan vCard QR Code
+Step 2: Scan and Decode a vCard QR Code

 Next, let’s create a page to scan the vCard QR code.